-The ideal hook size for Amigurumi is about 0.5mm to 1mm smaller than any given yarn brand’s recommended needle size.
-Using a smaller needle allows the stitches to be pulled much closer, preventing gaps and holding in the stuffing.
-The smaller the needle, the tighter the stitch.
+As a general rule, the recommended hook size for Amigurumi is about 0.5mm to 1mm smaller than listed on the yarn label.
+Using a smaller hook allows the stitches to be pulled much closer, preventing gaps and holding in the stuffing.
+The smaller the hook, the tighter the stitch.

 The Best Hook Sizes for Amigurumi